Visiting Yellowstone National Park: 12 Attractions, Tips & Tours

 From here, you can venture east off the Grand Loop and enjoy an exciting safari experience in the magnificent Lamar Valley, a prime area for viewing wildlife such as large herds of bison, bald eagles, and badgers, as well as coyotes, wolves, and grizzly bears hunting on the open grasslands.

-8 Mount Washburn
+8. Mount Washburn

 Various hikes lead up its flanks and offer breathtaking views of the park, including the Mount Washburn Trail, considered one of Yellowstone's best hikes.
-In summer, you can see beautiful wildflowers here as well as bighorn sheep grazing on its slopes.
+In summer, you can see beautiful wildflowers here, as well as bighorn sheep grazing on its slopes.

-9 The Grand Canyon and the Upper and Lower Falls of the Yellowstone River
+9. The Grand Canyon and the Upper and Lower Falls of the Yellowstone River

 Emerging from Yellowstone Lake, the Yellowstone River flows through the beautiful Hayden Valley before it forms two spectacular waterfalls as it plunges into the Grand Canyon of the Yellowstone, a steep 20-mile-long gorge that resembles Arizona's Grand Canyon.

 A few hundred yards lower down, the Lower Falls are almost twice as high as Niagara Falls.
 Here, the river plunges 308 feet with a deafening roar.
 Lookout Point, Red Rock Point, Artist Point, Brink of the Lower Falls Trail, and various points on the South Rim Trail offer breathtaking views.

-10 Hayden Valley
+10. Hayden Valley

 Often dotted with large herds of bison, the gorgeous Hayden Valley is a prime spot for wildlife viewing.
 In the spring and early summer, grizzly bears often roam here looking for newborn bison and elk.
 Coyotes are also easy to spot on the rolling green meadows.

-11 Mud Volcano
+11. Mud Volcano

 Take care to stay on the boardwalks.
 From the parking lot, a short wheelchair-friendly loop passes by the steam-belching Dragon's Mouth Spring and the Mud Volcano.
 If you're more mobile, you can take the steep half-mile loop past Black Dragon's Cauldron.

-12 Yellowstone Lake
+12. Yellowstone Lake

 The largest high-altitude lake on the continent (7,737 feet), Yellowstone Lake is an angler's paradise.
 Submerged nutrient-rich fountains nurture an amazing diversity of plant and animal life such as earthworms, sponges, native cutthroat trout, as well as invasive lake trout.
 Birds are abundant here, especially many species of waterfowl.

-On the north-west shore of Yellowstone Lake are the little townships of Bridge Bay, Lake Village, and Fishing Bridge, with motels, campgrounds, and various leisure facilities.
+On the northwest shore of Yellowstone Lake are the little townships of Bridge Bay, Lake Village, and Fishing Bridge, with motels, campgrounds, and various leisure facilities.

 The West Thumb, an offshoot on the west side of Yellowstone Lake, is a water-filled caldera with hot springs, fumaroles, mud pots, and geysers all within a relatively small and scenic area.

-Where to Stay
+Where to Stay in Yellowstone National Park

-In Yellowstone National Park you can choose from nine lodges operated by the concessionaire of the park, ranging from rustic cabins to hotel rooms.
-You can also book accommodation outside the park in West Yellowstone, Gardiner, Cooke City in Montana, and near Yellowstone's East gate in Wyoming.
-Here are some highly-rated hotels in convenient locations just outside the park:
+Staying in Yellowstone is the best way to experience the park, but you can also book accommodation outside the park in West Yellowstone, Gardiner, Cooke City in Montana, and near Yellowstone's East gate in Wyoming.
+Here are some highly rated places to stay in convenient locations in and outside the park:

 - In West Yellowstone, less than a two-minute drive from Yellowstone's west gate, the pet-friendly Kelly Inn West Yellowstone offers impeccably clean rooms, with bright log cabin-style decor, as well as a heated indoor pool, hot tub, and sauna.
 Rates include continental breakfast.

-- In Gardiner, about a mile from the north entrance to Yellowstone, Rodeway Inn & Suites offers clean rooms with a free breakfast.
+- In Gardiner, about a mile from the north entrance to Yellowstone, Travelodge by Wyndham Gardiner Yellowstone Park offers clean rooms with a free breakfast.
 Some rooms come with kitchenettes.